laurelschwulst/pingpractice.org-eleventy/transmissions/why-text.md

 ---
-layout: layouts/transmission.njk
 title: Why text?
 date: 2025-01-23
+layout: layouts/transmission.njk
 template: transmission
 ---
 <h1 class="transmission" style="margin-bottom: 0.25em;">
               <span class="ping"></span> Why text?
             </h1>

 <p> While some pings are pre-language, we believe text is the easiest to begin building with.
 Text felt intuitive to us.
-It’s durable and lightweight.
+It is durable and lightweight.
 It’s by no means exhaustive, but it’s a simple way to start.
 </p>

 <hr>